“In Malawi” – the Most Complete Malawi Travel Guide on the Web

 If you want to spend one or more nights in Monkey Bay (a great idea if you’re going to catch the Ilala Ferry), the best place is probably the Mufasa Beach Lodge.

-Although runt pretty amateauristically, it is set in a great location.
-Camping or en-suite rooms are the best options also here, standard rooms are very grim.
+Although run pretty amateurishly, it is set in a great location.
+Camping or en-suite rooms are the best options; also, standard rooms are very grim.

-If you stay at Mufasa, be careful not to go to the bay next to it, it’s a military-protected presidential villa in whose waters crocodiles and hippos roam free (personally seen from up-close!).
+If you stay at Mufasa, be careful not to go to the bay next to it; it’s a military-protected presidential villa in whose waters crocodiles and hippos roam free (I’ve personally seen this from up-close!).

 Lilongwe